vidarshan/github-search/README.md

 <h1 align='center'>Github Search 🔍</h1>

 <h5 align='center'>Search and find all the details of a Github user by their name.
-It's Github search made simple.💯</h5>
+Github search made simple.💯</h5>
 <h5 align='center'>🌎 https://61a26a6d1c6eea0007117321--quirky-heisenberg-ef69be.netlify.app/</h5>

 ## 📁 Data Source